fmsabatini/MyFancyRepo/Plant_Biodiversity_Essai.md

 with estimats sugesting that up to 10,000 species may be lost every year.
-This is due to a range of factors, including habitat destruciton, clmiate change, and invasive specieis introductions.
+This is due to a range of factors, including habitat destruciton, climate change, and invasive species introductions.
 Maintaining plant biodiversty is critial for the survial of both plant and animl speices, as well as the humna popualtion.